 Is your toddler fighting bedtime?
-It’s not uncommon, but we’ve come up with 4 easy bedtime tricks to help you create the best toddler bedtime routine for your child.
+It’s not uncommon, but we’ve come up with 4 easy bedtime tricks to help you create the best toddler bedtime routine for your toddler.

 Bedtime is the most treasured time of day by parents and most hated by toddlers.
 If we could go back in time and tell our toddler selves to stop fighting the sleep because it will become a thing of the past when you get older I’m sure most of us would!
 I’ve read a ton of articles, received advice from seasoned mamas, and tested a few methods.
 Through trial and error I’ve learned that every bedtime routine should be tailored to the child.
 I wanted to share with you some tips on how you can create a bedtime routine that works for YOUR toddler.